chef-boneyard/chef-web-docs-2016/includes_ctl_private_chef/includes_ctl_private_chef_restart.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``restart`` subcommand is used to restart all services enabled on |chef private|.
+The ``restart`` subcommand is used to restart all services enabled on |chef server oec|.
 This command can also be run for an individual service by specifying the name of the service in the command.

 This subcommand has the following syntax: